 A common issue for customers is when they include detailed fasteners in their assemblies.
 For example, downloadable fasteners are widely available as CAD models from various suppliers.
 For realism, many are modeled with threads, and/or 3D lettering (embossed or debossed), which certainly enhances their appearance and realism.
 Without a doubt, they look great!
 But beware…

 …when using threaded fasteners in large numbers in an assembly, SOLIDWORKS will keep regenerating the graphics of threads while we are navigating around in the assembly, even if we are zoomed out so far that we will not notice the detail.
-To confirm whether the fasteners are a major contributor to the performance degradation, we can run a check for number of graphics triangles using Assembly Visualization.
+To confirm whether the fasteners are a major contributor to the performance degradation, we can check for the graphics triangle top few parts in assembly Peformance Evaluation, or get a complete list using Assembly Visualization.
 If confirmed, then it may be time to modify the fastener models to have smooth cylindrical surfaces instead of helical ones, and to remove the raised lettering.

 Improve fastener performance

 Often the models include thread geometry created by features such as helical Cut-Sweep or Thread feature.
 To improve performance of the assembly,

 - Consider simplifying the fastener by suppressing those features.

 - Alternately, we can do an Extruded Boss/Base to fill over the threads while maintaining the thread major diameter.

 - Also, 3D lettering can greatly add to the graphics triangles needed to display the curves of the lettering.
 The 3D lettering features can be suppressed, or deleted, or re-created as 2D lettering by re-using the lettering sketch in a Split Line feature with the Projection option.

 - If a thread-like appearance is desired, then apply the Cosmetic Thread annotation for threads that will not degrade performance.
 Make sure your settings show the cosmetic threads.